The Home of Harrison

 The Cynthiana-Harrison County Museum

-This past year (2012) was the 18th anniversary of the Cynthiana-Harrison County
+year will mark the 22nd anniversary of the Cynthiana-Harrison County

 Museum's establishment.
 If you can't get there in person, take a look at